eeyribas/Arduino-EEPROM-Examples/README.md

 # Arduino-EEPROM-Examples
-The repository contains Arduino EEPROM examples.
-There are five examples available:
+Contains Arduino EEPROM examples.
+These examples include EepromAssignEmptyValues, EepromFindEmptyAddress, EepromReadAndWrite, EepromReadData and ReadAndWriteInByteAndArrayFormat.
+These examples:

-1. EepromAssignEmptyValues: An example that performs the task of assigning empty values to EEPROM.
+1. EepromAssignEmptyValues: Performs the task of assigning empty values to EEPROM.

 2. EepromFindEmptyAddress: Finds empty address values in EEPROM.

-3. EepromReadAndWrite: An example that involves reading from and writing to EEPROM.
+3. EepromReadAndWrite: Performs reading from and writing to EEPROM.

-4. EepromReadData: Allows reading all data from EEPROM.
+4. EepromReadData: Performs reading all data from EEPROM.

 5. ReadAndWriteInByteAndArrayFormat: Performs read and write operations to EEPROM in byte and array format.

+Programming Language: C/C++ Programming Language

+IDE: Arduino IDE Version - 2.2.0

 Arduino Used: Arduino Uno, Arduino Mega

-Arduino IDE Version: 2.2.0

-Arduino Connection: Communicates with EEPROM via I2C.
+Arduino Connection: Communication with EEPROM is established via I2C.